 We will honor and glorify God in all we do.
 (Colossians 3:23-24)

 Moms in Touch is an international organization committed to impacting children and schools worldwide for Christ by gathering mothers to pray.
 MRA is blessed to have a group of ladies who are dedicated to lifting our students, faculty, and families up in prayer.
 MRA's Moms in Touch also assists with the annual Prayer Walk, Fields of Faith, and Spiritual Emphasis Week activities.
-If you would like to be a part of this group, please contact Becky Stevens at email@example.com.
+If you would like to be a part of this group, please contact Mona McBride at email@example.com.

 To lead young men and women to faith and maturity in Christ through the gospel of Jesus and to equip them to make disciples of all nations to the glory of God.